dsagman/picat/readme_v2.md

 time(solve(DVars),
 println(DVars).)
 ```
-`time2` will also calculate backtracks, but it doesn't seem to count backtracks from within the `planner` module.
+`time2` will also calculate backtracks, but it doesn't count backtracks from within the `planner` module.
-hakank: time2/1 is using statistics/2 to get the time (End), and backtracks

-# Appendix: Things I Still Don't Fully Understand
+# Things I Still Don't Fully Understand

 The Picat manual can be succinct and doesn't provide examples for everything.
 Here's some stuff I don't know how to use or where I still get confused.